Eagle-2026/task-manager-frontend/README.md

 MongoDB
 ```

-The backend handles authentication, authorization, data validation, and database operations while the frontend is responsible for the user interface and client-side application flow.
+The backend handles authentication, authorization, validation, and database operations while the frontend handles the user interface, client-side state, and application interactions.

 ## Authentication

-Authentication is handled through the backend API using JWT-based authentication with HttpOnly cookies.
+Authentication is handled by the backend using JWT-based authentication with HttpOnly cookies.

-The frontend sends authenticated requests with credentials enabled so that the browser can include the authentication cookie.
+The frontend sends authenticated requests with credentials enabled so the browser can include the authentication cookie.

 ```text
 Login